LucasDelfino92/morrowindsharp/mw2.md

 **Limited Leaping**
 - Set *Cooldown between jumps* to *1*.
-- Set *Minimum fatigue to jump* to *20*.
-This matches the fatigue drain for jumping when using BTB's Game Improvements.

 **Magicka Based Skill Progression**
 - Set *Skill Experience per Magicka* to *0.066667*.
 This reduces the skill experience gain to a third of its original value, which was too generous.